kagisearch/kagi-docs/docs/kagi/features/bangs.md

 And many more!
 (Kagi supports all [DuckDuckGo bangs](https://duckduckgo.com/bang))

+## Contributing Bangs

+The [Kagi Bangs repository](https://github.com/kagisearch/bangs) is open source.
+You can refine the accuracy of existing bangs or introduce new ones for everyone to enjoy on Kagi Search.
+Your contributions will enhance the search experience for users worldwide.

 ## Supported Bang Syntaxes

 For convenience, Kagi supports placing the bang trigger elsewhere in your query.